Pedro Castillo finally declared winner of Peru’s presidential election

 “He just threw it out there in one of his speeches,” Rotta said.
 “But I think it is something that he can be held to.
 It would be a question of putting meat on the bones of the proposal, and getting a team of international prosecutors to support — and help protect — their Peruvian counterparts.”

-Castillo will also have to deal with the coronavirus.
+Castillo also will have to deal with the coronavirus.
 Peru has the world’s highest covid-19 death rate, and public health experts are warning of an imminent third wave.
 So far, Peru has administered 10 million vaccine doses, with just 12 percent of the country’s 32 million people fully vaccinated.

 On the campaign trail, both Castillo and Fujimori promised to end lockdowns and provide free vaccinations for the entire population.
 Nevertheless, both politicians were also heavily criticized for flouting social distancing rules at their campaign events.
 It remains unclear what other plans the president-elect has to reduce mortality and support Peru’s overwhelmed hospitals.

-The outgoing administration of interim president Francisco Sagasti, has secured 60 million more vaccine doses, from Pfizer, AstraZeneca and the Chinese manufacturer Sinopharm, which are due to arrive in batches throughout the rest of the year.
+The outgoing administration of interim president Francisco Sagasti has secured 60 million more vaccine doses, from Pfizer, AstraZeneca and the Chinese manufacturer Sinopharm, which are due to arrive in batches throughout the rest of the year.
 If those contracts are honored, a successful vaccination program could significantly boost the new government’s popularity.

 Read more: